hargettp/hh-web/README.md

     (acme:start-httpd-server)

 Now just point your browser at [http://localhost:8000](http://localhost:8000), and you should see a boilerplate homepage.

+You can stop your application at any time by running the following:

+    (acme:stop-httpd-server)

 Additionally, the generated skeleton of a project also creates a single script called `quickrun.lisp` that lets you load and run your site in one step.
 For example, with SBCL: